ignite/cli/docs/guide/token_factory.md

 ---
 order: 6
-title: "Module Advanced: Token Factory"
+title: "Advanced Module: Token Factory"
-description: Step-by-step guidance to build a token factory module.
+description: Build a token factory module.
 Mint new native tokens to your blockchain.
 ---

 # Token Factory

-In this tutorial you will learn how to build a Token Factory module.
+In this tutorial, you build a token factory module.

+A token factory module is used to create native denoms on your blockchain.

 Unique and scarce digital assets are key promises that blockchains deliver.
-On Ethereum the standard of a ERC20 token has seen a big popularity in the crypto scene.
+For example, on Ethereum, the standard of an ERC20 token has seen a big popularity in the crypto scene.
+By creating native denom on your blockchain, you learn skills to manage one of the core benefits of blockchain technology.

-In this tutorial you will learn:
+**You will learn how to:**

-* How to create a module
+* Create a module
-* How to remove the Delete part of the CRUD operations
+* Remove the delete function of a CRUD operation to prevent deletion of an initialized denom
-* How to embed the logic for denom creation
+* Embed the logic for denom creation
-* How to work with the client, types, keeper, expected keeper, and handlers to apply the Token Factory application logic
+* Work with the client, types, keeper, expected keeper, and handlers to apply the Token Factory application logic

-Be aware, this tutorial is for learning purposes only, the module is not tested in production.
+**Note:** The code in this tutorial is written specifically for this learning experience and is intended only for educational purposes.
+This tutorial code is not intended to be used in production.

 ## Module Design

-With this module you will be able to create new native denoms on your blockchain at will.
-Learn what [denoms](../kb/denom.md) are and how they are used in the Cosmos Ecosystem.
+The Token Factory module allows you to create native denoms on your blockchain at will.
+A denom is the name of a token that can be used for all purposes with Starport and in the Cosmos ecosystem.
+To learn more, see [Denom](../kb/denom.md).

-Basically denoms describe token on a blockchain, also to referred as [Coins](https://docs.cosmos.network/master/architecture/adr-024-coin-metadata.html).
+Basically, denoms describe token on a blockchain.
+Denom and token are also to referred as Coins, see [ADR 024: Coin Metadata](https://docs.cosmos.network/master/architecture/adr-024-coin-metadata.html).

-A denom in this module will always have an owner, who is allowed to issue new tokens, change the denoms name or transfer the ownership to a different account.
+A denom in this module always has an owner.
+An owner is allowed to issue new tokens, change the denoms name, and transfer the ownership to a different account.

-The denom has a name `denom` and a `ticker` property.
+The denom has a name (`denom`) and a property (`ticker`).

-The exponential of the denom is hold in the `precision` property, which defines how many decimal places the denom has.
+- The exponential of the denom is held in the `precision` property that defines how many decimal places the denom has.
-In order to describe the circulating supply of the token, it has the parameters `maxSupply` and `supply` as current supply.
-The `canChangeMaxSupply` boolean parameter defines if a token can have an increasing `maxSupply` after issuance or not.
+- To describe the circulating supply, the token has the parameters `maxSupply` and `supply` as current supply.
+- The `canChangeMaxSupply` boolean parameter defines if a token can have an increasing `maxSupply` after issuance.
-Furthermore, the denom has a `description` and a `url` for further information about the token.
+- The denom has a `description` and a `url` that contains details about the token.

-The resulting proto definition should look as follows:
+The resulting proto definition looks like:

 ```proto
 message Denom {